Trading View Free Edition

 Trading is expensive.
 There are broker commissions, hidden account fees, and don’t forget about subscription costs for financial newsletters and charting software.
-Recently, I’ve embraced a very lean trading model where I don’t pay anything for trades, research, or software.
+I’ve embraced a very lean trading model where I don’t pay anything for trades, research, or software.
 A few tools make this possible.
 In a previous post, I provided a detailed review of the revolutionary commission-free trading app, Robinhood.
 In this post, I’ll discuss an amazing tool called Trading View.
-I’ve been using the free version for a few months now and have been thoroughly impressed so far.
+I’ve been using the free version for a few months now, and it’s been a great user experience so far.

 1. Entirely Web Based.
-Trading View is built on bleeding edge web technology.
-No downloads required.
+Trading View is built on bleeding edge web technology, and there’s no download required.
 You simply need a modern browser. ie. You can’t use Netscape Navigator.

 2. Real-time exchange data.
 The free version includes real-time data from BATS which is accurate enough for a casual investor like myself.
 Access to real-time data from other exchanges is available using their $9.95/mo ‘Pro’ plan.

 3. Notifications.
 The platform offers the ability for users to create custom price alerts.
-These can be set up as sophisticated conditionals (think IFTTT), and you can even elect to receive alerts via text message.
+These can be set up as sophisticated conditionals using a tool like IFTTT.
+You can even elect to receive alerts via text message.

 4. Custom Scripting Engine.
 It’s easy to write, publish, and share your own technical analysis scripts.
 Documentation here.